chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/mvc/controllers.md

 - takes the result of the model's processing (if any)
 - returns either the appropriate proper view or the result of the API call.

-The controller's responsibilities do not include data access or business logic; it instead delegates to services handling these concerns.
+The controller's responsibilities do not include data access or business logic it instead delegates to services handling these concerns.
 Business concerns should be represented as services that the controller accesses through DI.

 Controllers reside in `Controller/` and inherit from `Microsoft.AspNetCore.Mvc.Controller`.

+Controller classes:
+- are instantiable
+- are usually public
-Controller classes are instantiable; usually public; suffixed with `Controller`; has the `[Controller]` attribute.
+- are suffixed with "Controller"
+- have the `[Controller]` attribute

 # Approach
 If multiple controller actions require the same service, use constructor injection to request the dependencies.